aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 6. Under Input parameters, enter the following:
   * InstanceId: `<Use * to target all instances in this account or specify an individual instance ID>`
   * TagKey: `<Specify a Tag name that will be used to filter the managed instances for this solution>`
-  * TagValue: `<Specify the Tag value corresponding with the TagKey>`
+  * TagValue: `<Specify the Tag value corresponding with the TagKey.
+Ensure the same is used to tag your EC2 instances or virtual machines>`
-  * Region: `<Region where you are deploying this document otherwise the region in which this document is executed will be used>`
+  * Region: `<Region where you are deploying this document otherwise the region in which this document is executed will be used.
+Ensure the same is used to tag your EC2 instances or virtual machines>`
   * AccountId: `<Account ID where you are deploying this document otherwise the account in which this document is executed will be used>`
   * LicenseConfiguration(s): `<AWS License Manager configuration ARN associated with the editions of SQL Server running on instances>`
   * AutomationAssumeRole: choose `SQLServerLicenseTrackingSolution-Role`